The best members’ clubs in Kensington & Chelsea

 The Sloane Club started life in 1922 as the Service Women's' Club, founded by Princess Helena for female officers of the Armed Forces during World War II.
 It then became the Helena Club for ladies in the early 1960s before admitting men in 1976 and rebranding as The Sloane Club.

-Today, this venerable stalwart remains a smart and prestigious home-away-from-home for London's well-heeled set.
-The Sloane Club today carries the baton of this heritage by being a space exuding bonhomie for people to meet and come together with a shared attitude of embracing life across its 106 bedrooms, Garden Room, Sloane Room, Bar and The Chelsea, its airy co-working space.
-From the service to the décor, everything is deferential and traditionally British, while oil paintings of illustrious women hang on the walls as an ode to the club's females-first past.
-Just next door is the new Sloane Place, its sister hotel property, and The Apartments, a selection of one and two bedroom fully equipped apartments.
+Currently undergoing a major £20 million refurbishment, with a staged reopening set to take place from winter 2024, this venerable stalwart remains a smart and prestigious home-away-from-home for London's well-heeled set.
+The Sloane Club today carries the baton of this heritage by being a space exuding bonhomie for people to meet and come together with a shared attitude of embracing life across its 66 bedrooms, roof garden, bars, restaurants and airy co-working space – all of which will feature refreshed interiors designed by Russell Sage Studio.
+Until it reopens, head next door to Sloane Place, its sister hotel, and The Apartments, a selection of one and two bedroom fully equipped apartments.

 Founders: Princess Helena, 5th child of Queen Victoria and Albert, and her ladies in waiting.